uchicago-2025-capp30122/30122-project-codeconomics/README.md

 ### Data Source #2: American Community Survey (ACS)
 The American Community Survey (ACS) is an ongoing survey that provides vital information on a yearly basis about USA population.
 Information from the survey generates data that help inform how trillions of dollars in federal funds are distributed each year.
 The ACS provies information on jobs and occupations, educational attainment, veterans, whether people own or rent their homes, and other topics.
 We retrieve median income data by zip code from this source.
+After closer examination, there exists one zipcode (60666) missing from this dataset.
+That being said, we have median income estimates for 58 zipcodes in Chicago!

 - **URL**: https://www.census.gov/programs-surveys/acs
 - **Type**: API